I used to think the human 'machine' was a poor design.

 - Imbalance is a physical problem that affects body and mind.

-- How is your range of movement?
+- How is your physical condition?

 - Get to know your body.
 Keep notes.
 Look for patterns.
 Acknowledge your pain.